-Mirant Parikh aced the UPSC civil services exam 2016 with an impressive rank of 67.
+Mirant Parikh cracked the UPSC civil services exam 2016 with an impressive rank of 67.
 An engineer by training, this former Ford employee cleared the tough IAS exam in his very first attempt.
-Parikh’s optional subject was Political Science and International Relations.
+Political Science and International Relations was Parikh’s optional subject.
 His marks in the two optional papers were 158 and 149.
 This article gives you a few valuable tips suggested by Parikh to tackle the political science optional in the UPSC exam.

 - His interest in the subject.